 Other Research on the Steve Irwin Wildlife Reserve

 We also aim to continue our research with other predatory species living in the river, which involves deploying acoustic tags in animals such as bull sharks, whip-tail rays, golden catfish, spear-tooth sharks and barramundi.
-We aim to eventually track over 230 animals in the river, and this will allow us to monitor them for the next 7-10 years.
+We aim to track these river animals and monitor them for the next 7-10 years.